 Those Buddhists Get It

-The Zen Buddhist monk Thich Nhat Hanh echoes this idea in his book True Love: A Practice for Awakening the Heart when he writes, “When you are really there, you have the ability to recognize the presence of the other.
+The Zen Buddhist monk Thich Nhat Hanh echoes this idea in his book True Love: A Practice for Awakening the Heart.
+He writes, “When you are really there, you have the ability to recognize the presence of the other.
 To be there is the first step, and recognizing the presence of the other is the second step.
-To love is to recognize; to be loved is to be recognized by the other.
+To love is to recognize.
+[T]o be loved is to be recognized by the other.
 If you love someone and you continue to ignore his or her presence, this is not true love.”

 He adds, “The most precious gift you can give to the one you love is your presence.”
-Of course, Hanh writes about presence as a gift we give to others, but we can also recognize our own presence and in doing so, we give ourselves the gift of presence.
-This is an act of self-love.
+Of course, Hanh writes about presence as a gift we give to others.
+But we can also recognize our own presence.
+In doing so, we give ourselves the gift of presence, and that is an act of self-love.